al6x/nim/mono/readme.md

 - Reactive, like Svelte or React.
 - Stateful Components and bidirectional data binding.
 - Fast initial page load and SEO friendly.
-- Works on Nim Server, or Compile to JS in Browser.
+- Works on Nim Server, or (in next version) Compile to JS in Browser.
 - Support for Browser Title, Location, Favicon, Back/Forward Buttons.

 # Development and contributing